mickrip/mytailwindexample/README.md

 ## Example 3: Async/Promises

 Async data handling should be fairly straightforward.
 You're managing state along the same lines as if you were doing it inside a component.
+The following example serves as a somewhat impractical use-case.
+However, it's likely you will want to occasionally store the result of some API calls in state.

 [![Edit react-app-state example #3](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/react-app-state-example-2-31xcy?fontsize=14&hidenavigation=1&theme=dark)